Skalar/activenotifier/README.md

 ### Channels

 A way to communicate with your user.
 ActiveNotifier ships with transports that lets you deliver through email and push (given some dependencies are present).

-A channel may have one or more transports.

 #### Email